-Commissioned by the Dublin Arts Council and completed in 1994, Field of Corn (with Osage Oranges Trees) consists of 109 6ft, white ears of concrete corn that sprout right from the ground just off the highway.
+Commissioned by the Dublin Arts Council and completed in 1994, Field of Corn (with Osage Oranges Trees) consists of 109 six-foot, white ears of concrete corn that sprout right from the ground just off the highway.
 It was designed by artist Malcolm Cochran, a professor of sculpture at the Ohio State University.
 Molds taken of three original sculptures were used to cast ears which were then rotated to provide a variety of angles so each cob appears unique to the observer.
-Casting was done at Cooke & Ingle, Co., Dalton, Georgia, (now Metromont Corporation) and each 1500 lb. cob was shipped to Ohio in four truckloads.
+Casting was done at Cooke & Ingle, Co., Dalton, Georgia, (now Metromont Corporation).
+Each 1,500-pound cob was shipped to Ohio in four truckloads.

 However as time went on, the field of concrete ears has become something of a town icon.
 Locals have held weddings in the field, nearby office workers visit in the winter to play in the snow among the strange sculptures and most of Dublin now embraces the installation.

 There is also a deeper symbolism in the corn.
 As artist Malcolm Cochran put it, “There is a serious side to the work as well: My choice of white concrete was deliberate to mimic, in a subliminal way, the rows of crosses in Arlington National Cemetery.
 It is ultimately a memorial to agriculture and, by extension, to a way of life and regional identity that has been replaced by corporate office complexes and housing developments.
 Five bronze plaques trace the history of land use at the site, from Native American time to the present.”